codux-demos/cloudcash/README.md

 ### Take it for a Spin

-This repo is a hypothetical fintech firm.
+This project is a hypothetical fintech firm.
 You can modify the components that comprise its web-based application.
 It's a great way to explore how Codux works.

+This project was bootstrapped with [`Vite`](https://vitejs.dev).

 -   Learn how to edit, render and compose apps that make use of **`React`**-based components.
 -   Create components with **`TypeScript`**, **`SCSS`** and **`CSS Modules`** support.